stevetulig/Financial-and-market-ratio-computation-in-SQL-Server/README.md

 5) Dashboard-type application to allow for variations in research design
 6) Searching for profitable trading strategies using machine-learning algorithms

 This repository contains SQL statements, including stored procedures, to compute financial & market ratios and store the output in 2 output tables in a form more suitable for the following steps.
-Further details to understand the SQL statements in this repository (e.g. table schemas, data description) is in the word document "Further informtion".
+Further details to understand the SQL statements in this repository (e.g. table schemas, data description) is in the PDF "Further informtion".